The Uniformization of Certain Algebraic Hypergeometric Functions: Identities without free parameters

 \begin{corollary} Define a degree-\/$10$ Bely\u\i\ map $\mathbb{P}_v^1\to\mathbb{P}_\zeta^1$ by

-Then in a neighborhood of\/ $v=0,$
+Then in a neighborhood of\/ $v=0$,

-\end{corollary} \begin{proof} These are the rational parametrizations of the nondegenerate hypergeometric functions obtained in the theorem (coming from $a=-1,-5$).
-The parametrizations are even in~$t$ and expressible in~terms of $v\rsmcoloneq t^2,$ as expected. \end{proof}
+\end{corollary} \begin{proof} These are the rational parametrizations of the nondegenerate hypergeometric functions obtained in the theorem (when $a=-1$, resp.~$-5$).
+They are even in~$t$ and expressible in~terms of $v\rsmcoloneq t^2$, as expected. \end{proof}